All the ‘Bridgerton’ houses and where to find them in real life

 Lady Danbury’s house

-As the second season gives Lady Danbury a more prominent role, her beautiful home takes center stage too.
-Especially since it’s also hosting our leading ladies, Sharma sisters Kate and Edwina.
+As the second season gave Lady Danbury a more prominent role, her beautiful home took center stage too.
+Particularly since it was also hosting our leading ladies, Sharma sisters Kate and Edwina.

 According to local publication Welwyn Hatflield Times, two locations were used to film scenes that took place on Lady Danbury’s estate: the Holburne Museum in Bath was used for exterior shots of the house, while the ball was filmed at the Syon Park Conservatory in Brentford, England.